telecombcn-dl/2017-persontyle/README.md

 - Follow [these instructions](https://github.com/tensorflow/tensorflow/blob/r0.10/tensorflow/g3doc/get_started/os_setup.md#pip-installation) to install tensorflow 0.10 with pip.
 - Install other dependencies ```pip install -r requirements.txt```.

+To run this code on GPU, you will need cuda and cudnn installed in your machine.
+Alternatively, you can follow [these](https://blog.keras.io/running-jupyter-notebooks-on-gpu-on-aws-a-starter-guide.html) instructions to setup an AWS instance with jupyter notebook.

 ## Setup

 Run ``` python setup.py``` to collect datasets and models before we begin, to avoid problems if notebooks freeze at some point.